sfera-labs/exo-sense-pi-kernel-module/README.md

      - LCEQ,I = Equiv. contin. sound level with impulse time weighting and C frequency weighting (time weighting = impulse 35ms, C-weighting frequency weighting, results in dB(C))

-The `soundEval` utility essentially performs 2 types of analysis:
+Essentially, it is able to perform 2 types of analysis:

-1- **Period evaluation**: continuous evaluation of short time periods (125ms if time weight = fast, 1000ms if time weight = slow, 35ms if time weight = impulse).
+- **Period evaluation**: continuous evaluation of short time periods (125ms if time weight = fast, 1000ms if time weight = slow, 35ms if time weight = impulse).
 This type of evaluation is commonly used to build applications as classifier of specific events/sounds.
 E.g. if our purpose is to detect fast impulse sounds as gun shots or explosions, we may use an LAEQ,I type period evaluation, and when the sound level is above a certain threshold, it's possible to trigger immediate actions right after the detection.

-2- **Interval evaluation**: continuous evaluation of prolonged time intervals, specified by the user.
+- **Interval evaluation**: continuous evaluation of prolonged time intervals, specified by the user.
 This type of evaluation is suited for applications where the period of time in analysis is bigger than the time constants fast, slow or impulse.
 An example of application is where we analyze an interval of 8 working hours with a LAEQ,F type sound meter, and if the equivalent continuous sound level is bigger than the threshold specified by the legislation regarding the maximum sound level in a working environment (usually 85dB(A)), we know that it's time to consider the use of personal sound protective equipment.
 The interval evaluation result represents the Root Mean Square value of the acustic pressure for that interval, and is not the sum of the results of the single period evaluations which the interval is composed of.

 If frequency type A-weighting or C-weighting is selected, the sound levels are adjusted according to the values of a specific table with adjustment factors.
 This table groups the adjustment factors into bandwidths of octaves or fractions of octaves.
 The `soundEval` utility allows the choice between groups of 1 octave or groups of 1/3 octaves.